CenterforDigSchol/journal-editor-manual/1-4-review.md

 The submission is automatically moved to the Copyediting stage.
 For more information on the details of the copyediting stage, see [1.5 Copyediting](./1-5-copyediting.md).

-If your journal combines the copyediting and layout stages, download the manuscript from the *Draft Files* section of the Copyediting section:
+If your journal combines the copyediting and production stages, download the manuscript from the *Draft Files* section of the Copyediting section:

 ![Send to Production](./images/1-4-23.png)

 Click the **Send to Production** button to move the submission into production.
 Copyediting and layout are performed outside the system.
-When the final version of the article is ready to upload, see [1.6 Production](./1-6-production.md)
+When the final version of the article is ready to upload, see [1.6 Production](./1-6-production.md).